Frequently Asked Questions

 4. Click the [Set Public Pages] button.

-Instructions for providing a link to the Agent Services page are provided in the section above the checkbox on the Site Configuration page.
+Instructions for providing a link to the Booking Services pages are provided in the section next to the checkbox.

 [Top]